A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Water level and precipitation records in Ireland

 The observed precipitation did not align spatially with the coordinates of river monitoring stations (see Figure~\ref{fig: station_map}).
-To address this spatial misalignment, the Inverse Distance Weighting (IDW) interpolation was applied to estimate the precipitation at the location of each river station.
-The IDW is a deterministic interpolation method which the estimated values is computed based on the weighted averages of observed values, where the weights are inversely proportional to the distance between the spatial points.
+To address this spatial misalignment, precipitation at each river station was estimated across the entire study period using Inverse Distance Weighting (IDW) interpolation, ensuring that the predictor variable contained no missing values.
+IDW is a deterministic interpolation method which the estimated values are computed based on the weighted averages of observed values, where the weights are inversely proportional to the distance between the spatial points.
 This methodology has been demonstrated to be effective for interpolating precipitation data, as evidenced by \cite{Chen2012}.
+In contrast, missing water level observations were not imputed through a separate preprocessing step.
+The missingness were naturally imputed by the Bayesian framework of the proposed spatiotemporal model, which will be introduced in Section~\ref{subsec: Spatiotemporal model}.
+This approach ensures that the uncertainty associated with missing values is propagated into the posterior distribution.

-In order to better capture the relationship between precipitation and water level, particularly with regard to the delayed hydrological response, a five-day moving average was applied to the daily precipitation data.
+In order to better capture the relationship between precipitation and water levels, particularly concerning the delayed hydrological response, a five-day moving average was applied to the daily precipitation data.
 This smoothing technique strengthens the linear correlation with water level fluctuations and helps to capture the rainfall peaks.
 The resulting smoothed precipitation series was then used as a covariate in the analysis (see Figure~\ref{fig: transformed_precipitation_wl}).
 For clarity, we refer to this smoothed variable as precipitation throughout the remainder of the manuscript.

-As demonstrated in Figure~\ref{fig: ts water level}, the temporal evolution of water level across the monitoring stations during the study period is illustrated.
+As demonstrated in Figure~\ref{fig: ts water level}, the temporal evolution of water levels across the monitoring stations during the study period is illustrated.
 A common pattern is evident across most stations, with pronounced peaks occurring in early and late February to early March.
 However, some stations exhibit deviations from this general trend, either with attenuated or delayed peaks.

-A monthly analysis of water level and precipitation reveals elevated water level in February, primarily attributed to prolonged periods of heavy rainfall.
-In a similar way, heightened water level are evident in March, aligning with notable precipitation peaks as indicated by the substantial number of outliers observed in the precipitation data (see Figure~\ref{fig: boxplot water precipitation}).
-These precipitation patterns are consistent with the climatology of Ireland, where the wet season typically occurs during the winter months and gradually diminishes as it transitions into spring, contributing to a subsequent decline in water levels.